-The left is bare, yet it's hard to notice anything but Dietrich and the fur as the sequence plays out.
+As you watch this sequence, one of the crucial things to note is that her coat has only one cuff.
+The left is bare, yet it's hard to notice anything but Dietrich and the down/fur as the sequence plays out.

 And that's it.
 What would I improve?
 Well, sure, I could say that the train sequence would have been a little better had Dietrich been wearing Irene Dunne's coat from The Awful Truth, but that almost seems a bit disingenuous.

-Fur Runtime: approx 11 minutes
+Fur/Feather/Down Runtime: approx 15 minutes

 Film Runtime: 80 minutes

-On-Screen Fur Ratio: 14%
+Fur/Feather/Down On-Screen Ratio: 20%